D4-project/d4-website/_posts/2019-06-18-sharing-between-D4-sensors.md

 In the following, we demonstrate data mixing and sanitization of several network sensors on a D4 server, as well as the forwarding of the result to another D4 server.
-The typical use-case is the hosting of a D4 server in-premises that strips out the collected data of personal information before sharing with a public DDoS backscatter-traffic analyzer.
+The typical use-case is the hosting of a D4 server in-premises that strips out the collected data of personal information for privacy reason before sharing with a public DDoS backscatter-traffic analyzer.
 See the picture below, the green area represents the private perimeter, and the red area the public one.